Since the Easter

 To round

-O Terrón Beach, located in Vilanova.
+off your Way to the Origin, you can visit O Terrón Beach, located in Vilanova.
 It is a 3-kilometre-long

 beach with a very peaceful atmosphere.
 There is also a walkway that makes it

-easy to reach
+easy to reach.

 As you can see, in Mar de Santiago you’ll be able to enjoy a lot of places bathed by the sea.
 Don’t miss the opportunity to enjoy this spectacular route.
 We’re waiting for you!